primeroIMS/primero/app/controllers/api/v2/docs/forms/get_export.md

 **Parameters** :

+* `export_type` Required.
+For now, only 'xlsx' is supported.
+Others (such as 'yaml') may come later.
 * `file_name` Optional.
 If not passed, the exporter will generate a file name.
 * `record_type` Optional. case, incident, or tracing_request.
 If not passed, it defaults to case.
 * `module_id` Optional.
 Filter forms by module.
 If not passed, it defaults to primeromodule-cp